What is the G6PD gene?

 G6PD deficiency is also known as Favism due to the negative effect of fava (or broad) beans.
 It often can be triggered by bacterial or viral infections as well.
 Additionally, there are several medications that also cause problems for those with G6PD deficiency including quinones, methylene blue, and certain antibiotics.

-The variants below are only found on the older 23andMe chip(s).
-The current version (from August 2017 – present) doesn’t include this information.
+The variants below are mainly found in the older 23andMe data.
+The current version (from August 2017 – present) doesn’t include most of this information.

-Most of the variants below are listed in ClinVar, a database of genetic variants of clinical importance, and/or on SNPedia.com.
+Most of the variants below are listed in ClinVar, a database of genetic variants of clinical importance.
 This list covers some of the variants available in 23andMe raw data.
 There are other genetic mutations linked to G6PD deficiency that are not covered in 23andMe or AncestryDNA data, so if you have symptoms, don’t rely on this in-leu of a doctor ordered medical lab test.

 |G6PD variant||Risk Allele|